NetApp/harvest/README.md

 The included Grafana dashboards deliver the datacenter insights you need, while new metrics can be collected with a few edits of the included template files.

-Harvest is open-source, released under an [Apache2 license](https://github.com/NetApp/harvest/blob/main/LICENSE), and offers [great flexibility](ARCHITECTURE.md) in how you collect, augment, and export your datacenter metrics.
+Harvest is open-source, built with Go, released under an [Apache2 license](https://github.com/NetApp/harvest/blob/main/LICENSE), and offers [great flexibility](ARCHITECTURE.md) in how you collect, augment, and export your datacenter metrics.

 To get started, follow our quickstart guide or install Harvest.